TonyCollett/MyOverlay/README.md

 # XML Overlay Application

-A Python application that creates an overlay window displaying the DatabaseName from a monitored XML file.
+A Python application that creates an overlay window displaying XML Properties from a monitored XML file.
 The overlay stays on top of other windows and can be dragged around the screen.

 ## Setup